By Susan P. Joyce

 The second of the 7 “functions” of this job includes this statement – “Pick up and deliver materials from post office and service centers, as required.”
 Assuming that those facilities are not within walking distance of the job site, an employee performing these functions would need a driver’s license.

-Job applicants are asked to fax a copy of their driver's license to the "employer"
+Job applicants are asked to fax a copy of their driver’s license to the “employer”as proof of qualification.

 Obviously, they hope that your driver’s license uses your Social Security Number.
 Putting your SSN together with your resume gives them everything they need to steal your identity.

 Since, in this case, the applicant’s driver’s license did not contain his SSN, the scammers responded with a form requesting other detailed financial information, including the SSN and bank account number.
 Fortunately, the job seeker became suspicious and contacted the job board before responding to the request.

 You need to be a savvy consumer of job search site services to protect yourself, and, unfortunately, you need always to be on your guard against scams.
 Even the best job sites, run by very consciencious people, can be fooled – at least once – by a sophisticated scammer.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.